ABI-Software/mapclientplugins.meshmergerstep/README.rst

 Mesh Merger
 ===========

-MAP Client plugin for merging two meshes into one using OpenCMISS-Zinc.
+MAP Client plugin for merging two meshes into one using Zinc.